AdamFcode/nwo-quiz/README.md

 Headshots were chosen for the persona images as they provide uniformity between examples and allows the user to see a clear, unobstructed view of the personas face.

 Wrestling personas tend to work under different names throughout their careers.
 With this in consideration, the names selected were either those most associated with the persona or the name they explicitly used during the relevant era.
-In some cases nicknames have also been provided, though only when the nickname is generally acknowledged as part of that personas professional name, e.g Jushin "Thunder" Liger.
+In some cases, nicknames have also been provided, though only when the nickname is generally acknowledged as part of that personas professional name, e.g. Jushin "Thunder" Liger.

 ### Image of Question Subject
 ![Question Subject](assets/readme-images/image-name.webp)